 Making Payments on Federal Taxes Owed

-Carrying a big balance of outstanding taxes can cause some financial distress and you may be wondering how and when you will be able to pay off that balance in full.
-The good news is that the IRS does accept credit card payments and may even grant you some extra time to pay back your taxes based on your situation.
+Carrying a big balance of outstanding taxes can obviously cause financial stress and you may be wondering how and when you will be able to pay off that balance in full.
+The good news is that the IRS does agree to payment plans over time.
+The IRS also accepts credit card payments and may even grant you some extra time to pay back your taxes based on your situation.

-If you owe $25,000 or less, and you have filed all required tax returns, you can set up an installment plan online with the IRS.
-An installment plan allows you to pay off your taxes in an agreed-upon time frame, ranging from as little as a few months to as long as 60 months, or five years.
+If you owe $50,000 or less, and you have filed all required tax returns, you can set up an installment plan online with the IRS.
+That $50,000 figure includes all your combined taxes penalties and interest.
+When your balance falls under that limit, an installment plan allows you to pay off your taxes in an agreed-upon time frame, ranging from as little as a few months to as long as 72 months, or six years.
 You’ll have to fill out Form 9465, Installment Agreement Request.

 You can request an extension on payments by putting an application through the Online Payment Agreement section of the IRS website, or by calling 800-829-1040.